What do the Quill Awards recognise?

 You should allow approximately 15 - 25 minutes to complete the entry form online.
 Your progress will not be saved if you close your awards entry before it is finished, so please ensure you complete your submission in one sitting.

-What do I need to submit my work for a Quill Award?
+What do I need when submitting work for a Quill Award?

 You will need to provide: